 Where can I shack up in a Shacky?

 There are currently three locations on offer – Olive Grove, where we stayed, another nestled within the Yarra Valley and one in Halls Gap, in the Grampians.

 Other points of interest

 Here are a few things you can do before or after your Shacky stay in the High Country.

 I love both the interior and exterior of the hotel, but service was a bit slow and I’d class the food as normal pub fare.
 Nothing to write home about in a postcard to Mum.

 If you don’t mind going for a bit of a drive further north, it’s well worth making a stop in the town of Glenrowan.
 It’s best known for being the site of the final siege and capture of Australia’s most famous bushranger, Ned Kelly and his gang in 1880.

-There are plenty of delightful places to grab a feed – I recommend Mountain View Hotel in Whitfield for some boutique, yet hearty fare or Patricia’s Table at Brown Brother’s vineyard, also equally pleasing on the taste buds.
+There are plenty of delightful places to grab a feed.
+I recommend Mountain View Hotel in Whitfield for some boutique, yet hearty fare.
+Brown Brother’s vineyard also has a great restaurant within their cellar door.